Best Dill Pickles EVER! (Just like Claussen) (Easy - no canning!)

 • 2 cups apple cider vinegar

-• 1/2 cup canning salt (do NOT use regular salt - use CANNING SALT which is found with the canning supplies)
+• 1/2 cup canning salt (do NOT use regular salt - use CANNING SALT which is found with the canning supplies) (Some folks preferred to use less but do what you think here.)

 Directions:

 Boil liquids and all seasonings/remaining ingredients (minced onion, chopped garlic, mustard seeds, water, vinegar and canning salt) until the salt dissolves, then let COOL (doesn't have to be completely cold, just cool).
 Pour the cooked mixture over the pickles/dill in the jar, COVER WITH LID TO THE JAR, and let sit on counter for three days turning them occasionally (we just put a towel over the lid - so as not to leak - and turned the jar upside down and did easy shakes, and returned to upright).
 After 3 days on the counter, refrigerate overnight.
 Now try one!
-Crunch!
+Crunch, crunch, crunch!
 YUM!

 This recipe has been shared at: